 This advanced training techniqued is recommended for exercises with an easy and comfortable set up.
 This include seated harmstring curls, leg extension, seated chest press,...

-Pre-Exhaustion works by creating fatigue on the muscle to work before the real training session begins.
-It shows to increase muscle fibre activation on the working muscle.
+Pre-Exhaustion creates fatigue on the muscle to work before the real training session begins.
+It increases muscle fibre activation on the working muscle.

 Do the pre-exhaustion for compound exercises involving more than one muscle group at the same time.
 By doing it there, the true limiting factor will be the muscle of interest.
 This include overhead press, bench press, squat,...

 Besides the concentric and eccentric phase, we can also induce muscle hypertrophy doing isometric exercises (study).

 By adding an isometric load after your normal set, you'll be adding more volume and intensity to your session.
 And that translates to more muscle gains.

 This advanced training technique causes a lot of muscle damage.
 And you want to stay alive for the next workout

 Perform this advanced training technique at the last exercise of the session.
 It's a nice way of finishing the workout, and the fatigue created won't harm any other exercise of the routine.

 When deciding to do an advanced training technique or not, you should take some things into account.

 First of all, you might not need it.
 If you can add more volume load or intensity before, these options are more recommended.